-component of the politics of memory, and we can see the politics of memory (...) as a particular kind of social memory-making'.
-41 Memory is social because it is not individuals, rather society that determines what we remember and how we remember it.
-Further, individual memories 'piggyback on the social and cultural practice of memory, and collective memory combines what we actually remember and a constructed past which is constituted by the collectivity'.
-42 Transitional justice then comes into play because a former consensus is broken down.
+In addition to these mechanisms, memory is important to the work of transitional justice, particularly in the U.S. context.
+The way we remember the past shapes the present and future.
+The histories communities and societies learn are not unbiased truth, instead they are a constructed narrative of the past that often serves to present the society in a positive light (Bakiner, 2016).
+As Barahona de Brito (2010) noted, "transitional justice is a component of the politics of memory, and we can see the politics of memory... as a particular kind of social memory-making" (p.361).
+Memory is social because it is not individuals, rather society that determines what we remember and how we remember it.
+Further, individual memories "piggyback on the social and cultural practice of memory, and collective memory combines what we actually remember and a constructed past which is constituted by the collectivity" (Barahona de Brito, 2010, p.
+362).
+Transitional justice then comes into play because a former consensus is broken down.
 Transitional justice generates a new 'official history' and establishes a new consensus.
-Further, the need to establish a new consensus becomes 'particularly intense when one group in a society is criminalized, its rights systemically abused, or there is an attempt to physically eliminate it'.
-43 In de Brito's view transitional justice is a component of the politics of memory and can aid in collective memory-making.
+As Barahona de Brito (2010) notes, the need to establish a new consensus becomes "particularly intense when one group in a society is criminalized, its rights systemically abused, or there is an attempt to physically eliminate it" (p.
+364).
+In Barahona's view transitional justice is a component of the politics of memory and can aid in collective memory-making.
 Given the past and ongoing abuses against African Americans in the US, there is no doubt a need to establish a new consensus given the scope of human rights abuses committed against them.

 The need for a new consensus on the US history of racial injustice is particularly notable given the juxtaposition between how different communities in the US understand these abuses and, in some cases, whether they see a history of human rights abuses at all.
-African Americans know and have always known the impact of US history on the present, having suffered the abuse intergenerationally and themselves.
-44 Further white Americans have a factually inaccurate idea of the past and present issues regarding race.
-Given this dichotomy, there is a political and societal need for generating a new history in the US.46 This need for the remaking of memory is not only a national issue but also an issue for individual communities.
-Within the US, atrocities such as public torture lynching, the Tulsa Race Massacre, the Greensboro Massacre, the Detroit Uprising and the Los Angeles Riots in 1965 and 1992 all incur different narratives locally among the
+African Americans know and have always known the impact of US history on the present, having suffered the abuse intergenerationally and themselves (Valls, 2003).
+Further white Americans have a factually inaccurate idea of the past and present issues regarding race (Valls, 2003; McCarthy, 2002).
+Given this dichotomy, there is a political and societal need for generating a new history in the US (McCarthy, 2002).
+This need for the remaking of memory is not only a national issue but also an issue for individual communities.
+Within the US, atrocities such as public torture lynching, the Tulsa Race Massacre, the Greensboro Massacre, the Detroit Uprising, and the Los Angeles Riots in 1965 and 1992 all incur different narratives locally among the communities within these particular areas.
+The span of the US and variation in abuse has led many to push for local truth commissions.
+It has been only recently that a national truth commission for all of these racial injustices and their consequences has been proposed (ICTJ, 2021; Ifill, 2003).